M. before 1675 in New York

-Christoffel Probasco was born about 1649 in the 17th century Dutch colony in Brazil, probably in Recife.
-He was baptized there on June 13, 1649 and his parents were Juriaen Probasco and Heyltien Aertss.
+Christoffel Probasco started life not in Europe or North America, but in South America.
+He was born about 1649 in the 17th century Dutch colony in Brazil, probably in Recife, to Juriaen Probasco and Heyltien Aertss.
+His baptism took place there on June 13, 1649.
 When the Portugese took over control of the Brazilian colony in January 1654, the Dutch were forced to leave.
-Christoffel’s family returned to the Netherlands briefly, and then moved to the New Netherlands colony in North America in June 1654, arriving on the ship "Pereboom."
+Christoffel’s family returned to the Netherlands briefly, and then moved to the New Netherlands colony in North America in June 1654, arriving on the ship Pereboom.

 The Dutch colony in Brazil where Christoffel was born

 The earliest mention of Christoffel in New Netherland was in 1662 when he was listed as a member of a catechism class in Brooklyn.
 In 1671 at the age of 22, he bought land in Flatbush north of Jan Stryker.
 On the deed, he signed his name “Stoffel Probasky.”
 He was assessed in 1675 as owning one horse, three cows, one hog and about 34 acres of land, for a total worth of £93.
 He bought more land in 1676 from Auke Van Nuys.

 By 1675, Christoffel married Eytie Stryker, the daughter of Jan Stryker.
 Between 1675 and 1695, they had ten children.
 The census of 1698 showed that six children were living with him and he owned two slaves.